|Allegro CL version 9.0|

 Code written similar to the following skeleton of code may hang:

-(multiple-value-bind (shell-stream error-stream process) (excl:run-shell-command cmd :input :stream :output :stream :error :stream) (when process (loop (when (sys:reap-os-subprocess :pid process :wait nil) (return)))) ;; now read from shell-stream and then close the streams )
+(multiple-value-bind (shell-stream error-stream process) (excl:run-shell-command cmd :input :stream :output :stream :error-output :stream) (when process (loop (when (sys:reap-os-subprocess :pid process :wait nil) (return)))) ;; now read from shell-stream and then close the streams )

 In the code sample, the process is reaped prior to reading the process output.
 While this often works, because many programs don't bother to wait for all of their writes to complete before exiting, it may cause hanging if the pipe to which the data is sent fills up and thus not all data can be written until some reading is done, or the child program waits until each input has been read before writing more data.
 Some operating systems will cause select() to not return ready status on the output descriptor if any data at all is in that pipe, regardless of whether a call to write() would have succeeded.